 RBI guidelines recognize various types of financial collaterals for the purpose of credit risk mitigation.
 The guidelines further provide recognition of guarantees as one of the credit risk mitigants.
 Bank has put in place suitable policy measures to capture these elements.

 Rs in crores

 Quantitative Disclosures

-(b) For disclosed credit risk portfolio under the standardized approach, the total exposure that is covered by: eligible financial collateral; after the application of haircuts- Fund based Non fund based 11903 320
+(b) For disclosed credit risk portfolio under the standardized approach, the total exposure that is covered by: ■ eligible financial collateral; Fund based Non fund based 10055 1850